AnalyticJeremy/Databricks_Examples/README.md

 **Plotting Distributions**: a notebook demonstrating how to plot the distribution of all numeric columns in a Spark dataframe using `matplotlib`

+**NYC Taxi Data**: a pair of notebooks for downloading the [NYC Taxi](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) datasets as CSV files and converting those CSV files to a single Parquet dataset